This post may contain affiliate links. Please read our disclosure policy.

 - Gently fold in PEANUT SAUCE in small amounts as desired for consistency.

-- Serve warm or chilled.
-Garnish options: green onion tops, crushed peanuts, cilantro, and lime.
+- Serve warm or chilled garnished with green onion tops, crushed peanuts, cilantro, and lime.

 Nutrition